algosup/2024-2025-project-2-serious-game-team-6/Documents/Management/WeeklyReports/week1.md

 2. **Learning Godot**
    - The entire team never used Godot before and had to be trained to it before diving in the project.
 3. **Mixing learning and Entertaining**
-   - Most of us already played game but none of us knew how to make serious game, we had to train ourself into game design especially focus on serious game to
+   - Most of us already played game but none of us knew how to make serious game, we had to train ourself into game design especially focus on serious game.

 ## Plan for Next Week